betterdoc-org/general-gem-betterdoc-containerservice/README.md

 gem 'betterdoc-containerservice', git: 'https://github.com/betterdoc-org/general-gem-betterdoc-containerservice'
 ```

-And to make sure the dependencies are resolved correctly, add to your `application.rb` file:
+And to make sure the dependencies are resolved correctly, add to your Rails `config/application.rb` file:

 ```ruby
 require "betterdoc/containerservice/railtie"